Lokprakash-babu/dataStructure/README.md

 let queue=new ds.Queue();

+//adds a value into the queue

 queue.pushValue(1);
 queue.pushValue(2);
+queue.pushValue(3);

-queue.pushValue(3); //adds a value into the queue
+//pop the first value in the queue and returns it console.log(queue.popValue());

-console.log(queue.popValue()); //pop the first value in the queue and returns it console.log(queue.getLength()); //get the current length of the queue console.log(queue.getTop()); //returns the first value of the queue but won't pop it out
+//get the current length of the queue console.log(queue.getLength());

+//returns the first value of the queue but won't pop it out console.log(queue.getTop());

 //Linked List

-let linkedListNode=new ds.LinkedList(1);  //this will create a node with value of 1 and the next pointer with value of null by default
+//this will create a node with value of 1 and the next pointer with value of null by default let linkedListNode=new ds.LinkedList(1);

 let linkedListNode2=new ds.LinkedList(2);

-linkedListNode.addNext(linkedListNode2); //this will change the "next" pointer to point to the linkedListNode2
+//this will change the "next" pointer to point to the linkedListNode2 linkedListNode.addNext(linkedListNode2);

 let node=linkedListNode;

 while(node!=null){
-    console.log(node.value); //prints the node value
+    //prints the node value
+    console.log(node.value);

-    node=node.next; //increment the node pointer
+    //increment the node pointer
+    node=node.next;
 }

+//Max heap

+let heap=new ds.Heap();

+//Insert 10 to the heap;
+heap.addElement(10);

+//Insert 20 to the heap;
+heap.addElement(20);

+//get the root value of the heap let val=heap.removeElement();

+//get the size of the heap
+console.log('heap size', heap.size());